g0g05arui/energy-aware-scx/ENERGY_SCHEDULER.md

 # Cold-Aware Round-Robin Scheduler Demo

-The current scheduler remains intentionally minimal, but it now demonstrates how to consume the synthetic RAPL telemetry: every time a task wakes up, the scheduler selects the coldest CPU (round-robin among ties) before inserting the task into the per-CPU DSQ.
+The current scheduler remains intentionally minimal, but it now demonstrates how to consume the live Intel RAPL telemetry sourced from the BPF timer (per-core temps are still synthetic): every time a task wakes up, the scheduler selects the coldest CPU (round-robin among ties) before inserting the task into the per-CPU DSQ.
 All stats continue to be streamed from the kernel via `bpf_printk` so you can validate the plumbing.

 ## Components